-Learning behaviour
+Learning Behaviour

-Learning benaviour 0 " 0 Universal Setting support Specialist support Statutory assessment Following routines Child makes choices and explores, responds to new experiences, plans ahead about how to play, uses language to guide their own thinking and begins to predict routines maybe using visual cues.
+Universal Setting Support Specialist Support Statutory Assessment Following Routines Child makes choices and explores, responds to new experiences, plans ahead about how to play, uses language to guide their own thinking and begins to predict routines maybe using visual cues.
 Child has some difficulty in following setting routines such as difficulty coping with boundaries, difficulty in coping with changes in routine/staff etc. Child has significant difficulty in following setting routines such as difficulty coping with boundaries, difficulty in coping with changes in routine/staff etc. They still find it difficult even with a high level of adults' support and cueing-in.
 Child has sustained difficulty in following setting routines such as. difficulty coping with boundaries, difficulty in coping with changes in routine/staff etc. It remains difficult with full adult support and cueing-in, which has been in place over a significant period of time.
-Remaining on task Child can remain on task with some additional verbal prompts.
+Remainir g on Task Child can remain on task with some additional verbal prompts.
 They can concentrate on achieving something that is important to them.
 Child has some difficulty in regulating their emotions and this impacts on their ability to remain on task during a developmentally appropriate activity, even with visual prompts (e.g. Now & Next board, sand-timer, snack bar or handwashing routine).
 Child has significant difficulty in regulating their emotions and this impacts on their ability to remain on task during a developmentally appropriate activity, despite ongoing individualised interventions.
 Child has sustained difficulty in regulating their emotions and this impacts on their ability to remain on task during a developmentally appropriate activity, despite ongoing individualised interventions.
-Independent learning Child can learn independently, with appropriate differentiation, as well as spending a short amount of time in group activities.
-They take part in play alone and with others.
-They bring their own interest and fascinations to the setting.
-They use a range of strategies to reach self-set goals.
-They have their own ideas and solve problems.
-Child has some difficulty in learning independently, with appropriate differentiation, as well as spending a short amount of time in group activities.
-Child has significant difficulty in learning independently, despite appropriate differentiation.
-The child also spends a short amount of time in group activities.
-Child has sustained difficulty in learning independently, despite appropriate differentiation.
-The child also spends a short amount of time in group activities.